dotnet/fsharp/README.md

 # The F# compiler, F# core library, and F# editor tools

 You're invited to contribute to future releases of the F# compiler, core library, and tools.
-Development of this repository can be done anywhere [.NET Core](https://dotnet.microsoft.com/) is supported: Windows, macOS, and a variety of Linux distributions.
+Development of this repository can be done on any OS supported by [.NET Core](https://dotnet.microsoft.com/).

 ## Contributing